antazoey/xamarin-docs/docs/xamarin-forms/app-fundamentals/effects/touch-tracking.md

 ## The Touch-Tracking Effect API

-The [**Touch Tracking Effect Demos**](/samples/xamarin/xamarin-forms-samples/effects-touchtrackingeffect/) sample contains the classes (and an enumeration) that implement the low-level touch-tracking.
+The sample contains the classes (and an enumeration) that implement the low-level touch-tracking.
 These types belong to the namespace `TouchTracking` and begin with the word `Touch`.
 The **TouchTrackingEffectDemos** .NET Standard library project includes the `TouchActionType` enumeration for the type of touch events:

 ```csharp
 public enum TouchActionType